 Sections 2.2-2.6 give an overview of some requirements that depend on the class of the device.
 For detailed and exhaustive provisions on each topic, refer to the MDR, as well as to dedicated guidance where available.

 Annex XVI products should be classified in accordance with the classification rules in Annex VIII of the MDR and taking into account possible provisions within the relevant implementing acts covering Annex XVI devices.
+This guidance document contains elements that may be relevant for Annex XVI products.
+It should be read together with the relevant guidance document specific for Annex XVI products.

 Conformity assessment